waynesankey/pre1_sw/README.md

 Circa 2021/22.

 A microcontroller for a tube preamplifier.
-The preamp has a custom PCB that fits vertically along the rear of the chassis and contains relays for muting, audio input selection and power sequencing; high end Muses 72320 volume control chips; 4x20 character backlit LCD display; as well as encoders and switches for controls.
+The preamp has a custom PCB that fits vertically along the rear of the chassis and contains the audio connectors, relays for muting, audio input selection and power sequencing; and high end Muses 72320 volume control chips.
+The controller also drives a front panel 4x20 character backlit LCD display and accepts inputs from the front panel encoders and switches.
 ### Pre-release
 There was an STM32 test board with C program used for a first controller project iteration but this was abandoned because PCBs were no longer freely available due to supply chain issues during Covid pandemic.
 Lead times went to unknown times, and not prepared to wait some unbounded time, with the risk that boards would never again become available.